digitaldesignunit/fertigteil-2.0-optimization/README.md

 a working [Gurobi license](https://support.gurobi.com/hc/en-us/articles/12872879801105-How-do-I-retrieve-and-set-up-a-Gurobi-license) activated and ready to be used with the gurobipy package.

-## PLEASE NOTE THAT THIS CODE IS MOSTLY OLD AND WILL NOT BE WORKED ON ANYMORE!
+## PLEASE NOTE THAT THIS CODE WILL NOT BE UPDATED ANYMORE!

 ![Urban-Mining of Components](/resources/readme/ft20_01.jpg)
 ![Environmental Impact Informed Matchmaking](/resources/readme/ft20_02.jpg)